-Average Revenue Per User (ARPU) is a term borrowed from the Telecom industry where it is treated as a benchmark metric to project revenue of a business.
+Average Revenue Per User (ARPU) is a term borrowed from the Telecom industry where it is treated as a benchmark metric to project the revenue of a business.
 ARPU refers to the revenue generated by a user over a specific period of time.

 Extending this concept to SaaS, it is the revenue generated from each paid subscription over a period, typically per month or year, and is termed ARPU (Average Revenue per user).

 ARPU is used interchangeably with Average Revenue Per Account (ARPA) and Average Revenue Per Subscription (ARPS) depending on how you price your customers.
 Since it is a non-GAAP metric, there is no standard as to how this should be measured.
 For simplicity, we will refer to ARPU as Average Revenue Per User.

 ARPU (monthly) = Total MRR / Total Active Subscriptions (Users)

 The calculation of ARPU can include the following metrics: